spencerstock/Sprint-Challenge--Building-Java-Web-APIs-gdp/README.md

 Expose the following end-points
 * /names - return using the JSON format all of the countries alphabetized by name
-* /economy - return using the JSON format all of the countries sorted from most to least GDP
+* /economy - return using the JSON format all of the countries sorted from most to least Country
-* /country/{id} - return using the JSON format a single country and GDP based off of its id number
+* /country/{id} - return using the JSON format a single country and Country based off of its id number
-* /country/stats/median - return using the JSON the country and its GDP with the median GDP.
+* /country/stats/median - return using the JSON the country and its Country with the median Country.
 For odd number list, return the the country in the middle.
 For even number list you may return either one of the countries found in the middle.

 Create server side rendering pages using Thymeleaf to
-* /economy/table - display a table list all countries sorted from most to least GDP
+* /economy/table - display a table list all countries sorted from most to least Country

 Add appropriate exception handling routines.
 This is the standard exception handling covered in class.
 Required exceptions to handle are when
 * a resource is not found